 We don’t really like carrots.
 Ok, I take that back, we like cake made out of carrots, and we like raw carrots, but both Jack and I grew up with a disdain for cooked carrots.
 Of course, we only knew them as the mushy baby carrot version.
 Or worse yet, the mushy baby carrots in the pot roast version.
 We both have memories of our moms smasing the carrots and boiled potatoes together and pouring gravy on top.
 “But it’s so good this way”, my mom would say… each and every time… as if one day this mush would miraculously taste like ice cream.

-1/2 medium or large clove of garlic, minced
+- ½ medium or large garlic clove, minced

-Depending on the size of your carrots, slice them lengthwise in half or quarters.
-Drizzle with a bit of olive oil and toss them with the minced garlic, salt and pepper.
+- Depending on the size of your carrots, slice them lengthwise in half or quarters.
+Drizzle with a bit of olive oil and toss them with the minced garlic and pinches of salt and pepper.
 Arrange on a baking sheet.
 Bake for about 20 minutes, flipping halfway through.

-Meanwhile make the yogurt.
-In a small bowl, combine all ingredients except a bit of the cilantro and stir.
-Taste and adjust seasonings.
-Add reserved cilantro on top for garnish.
-Refrigerate until ready to use.
+- Meanwhile, make the yogurt: In a small bowl, combine the yogurt, olive oil, agave, onion, garlic, ginger, lime juice, mustard seeds, cilantro (reserving some for garnish), and a pinch of salt.
+Stir, taste, and adjust seasonings.
+Add the reserved cilantro on top for garnish.
+Refrigerate until ready to serve with the roasted carrots.